GStrevens/InsightOfFAIR-OpenPracticesInMicrobialBiotechnology/README.md

 CSV File Structure: The dataset contains rows corresponding to selected publications, each characterized by a set of variables critical to our study.
 The columns in the CSV file represent these variables.

-Excel File Structure (MicrobialBiotechnology_Publications_Dataset.xlsx) -Sheet 1 (Dataset): Contains rows of selected publications and columns representing the variables used in our analysis
+Excel File Structure (MicrobialBiotechnology_Publications_Dataset.xlsx)

+Dataset: Contains rows of selected publications and columns representing the variables used in our analysis

 CSV File (MicrobialBiotechnology_Publications_Dataset.csv)

 The CSV file is derived from Sheet 1 of the Excel file and was imported into RStudio for analysis.

 Variable	Description - (Format)